 College-bound teens need essay coaches in the same way that all writers do—to offer constructive feedback for revising, and to ensure that the writing is focused, succinct, engaging, and on topic.
 That kind of assistance doesn’t have to come from a paid college essay coach, but an experienced coach may be more knowledgeable about what makes a standout essay.

 I offer individual essay coaching and college application essay workshops.
-Whether a student works with me individually or attends a workshop, I aim to teach writing skills not only for college essays but also for use during college and beyond.
+In both, I teach writing skills not only for college essays but also for use during college and beyond.

 If you can't or don't want to hire a coach, many web sites offer terrific guidance about writing college essays.
 For instance, check out the extensive essay info at www.shmoop.com.
 And read the Stanford Magazine article about attention-grabbing opening lines, ''Let Me Introduce Myself''.

-My five-day workshop is for rising seniors, fall semester seniors, and current college students looking to transfer.
+My three-day workshop is for rising seniors, fall semester seniors, and current college students looking to transfer.
 In this workshop, you will:

 - examine successful application essays